florgard/lovela/DOC.md

 5. lovela shall yield safe and secure programs.
 6. lovela should yield efficient and performant programs.

-## lovela should be easy to use
+## Easy to use

 This fundamental principle should discourage complicated and inaccessible features.
 It's still not easy to leverage considering the following principles.

-## lovela should be accessible regardless of the user's cultural background
+## Accessible regardless of the user's cultural background

 lovela should encourage ease of use regardless of the user's cultural background.